bluesillybeard/Box2D.zig/readme.md

 Box2D v3 for the Zig programming language.

-It is tested on zig stable (currently 0.12.0) and master (0.13.0-dev.xyz).
+Tested on zig stable (currently 0.12.0) and master (0.13.0-dev.xyz).
 See the commit history for which version of zig master was last tested.
+It also probably works with the Mach nominated version of Zig, however it is not explicitly tested with that.

+It's not too hard to @cImport Box2D's headers, but a binding is certainly nice.
+Plus integrating Cmake projects into Zig can be rather annoying.

 ## How to use